 Effective study habits are essential for achieving satisfactory exam results.
-They also help to store information in long-term memory.
-Applying the following rules for studying will assist in improving study methods.
+They help to store information in long-term memory.
+Applying the following rules for studying will assist in improving exam results.

 1. Keep the area around your desk neat and tidy.
 If possible, the area should also be quiet.
 If you are having trouble finding a quiet place to study, try the local library or park.
 The library is a perfect place to have peace and quiet.
 The park may not be as quiet, but the fresh air can make studying less nerve-racking.
-If these options are unavailable, then try listening to some music while studying.
+If noise is unavoidable, then try listening to some relaxing music while studying.

 5. Make correspondences between your class notes and your textbook.
 This will help you to fill in any background information not covered in class.